Create a loop in a workflow

 Both can be solved in Bridge, but in different ways.

 A trigger can cause a workflow to run for multiple items at once.
-For example, you might want a workflow to run on a regular schedule to update multiple rows in a sheet.
+For example, a workflow should run regularly to update multiple rows in a sheet.

 1. Create a parent workflow triggered by the schedule and programmed to collect all the rows needed.